-This document has been prepared to identify the impact(s) contributions of the Generating Facility on the SCE electrical system; as well as establish the technical requirements to interconnect the Generating Facility to the POI that was evaluated in the Phase I Study for the Generating Facility.
+This document has been prepared to identify the impact(s) of the Generating Facility on the SCE's electric system; as well as establish the technical requirements to interconnect the Generating Facility to the POI that was evaluated in the final Phase I Interconnection Study for the Generating Facility.
 Nothing in this report is intended to supersede or establish terms/conditions specified in GIAs agreed to by the SCE, ISO, and the IC.